 Applications for the 2018 Award (for the 14th Annual Conference in Boston) are due by December 1, 2017.

 A limited amount of funding is available to help defray the costs of participating in the annual Forum conference.
 Travel grants are offered to education abroad professionals who may otherwise be unable to attend the conference without financial assistance.
 Selection is based on need and demonstrated benefit from attending the conference.
 Grant awards may range from US$200 to US$500.

 Applicants must be employed by a Forum member institution.
 Preference will be given to session presenters.

 Grant recipients are expected to attend the entire conference, then submit a post-conference report on how the conference benefited them.
 The report must include a detailed expense sheet and be submitted within 30 days of the conference.

-Applications for travel grants for the 13th Annual Conference in Seattle must be submitted by December 2, 2016.
+Applications for travel grants for the 14th Annual Conference in Boston must be submitted by December 1, 2017.
 Grant recipients will be notified by mid-December.